perrying/realistic-ssl-evaluation-pytorch/README.md

 python build_dataset.py
 ```

 Default setting is SVHN 1000 labels.
-If you try other settings, please check the options first by ```python python build_dataset.py -h```.
+If you try other settings, please check the options first by ```python build_dataset.py -h```.

 Running experiments